-There are many programs around the world today dedicated to recovering and promoting the wisdom of traditional agriculture for young people.
+There are many programs around the world today dedicated to recovering and promoting the wisdom of traditional agriculture for the next generation of farmers.
 One successful example is the organic agriculture program at the Sekolah Dasar Pangudi Luhur Kalirejo Primary School in the Yogyakarta District of Indonesia.
 Watch this short video on the school program.

 Practitioners of sustainable agriculture seek ways to reduce the amount of external inputs needed to maintain long-term crop production and food distribution.
-This is because minimizing the inputs (fertilizers, pesticides, water, energy) decreases many of the negative environmental impacts of industrial agriculture, such as nutrient run-off; toxicity in crops, soils and water run-off; and production of greenhouse gases.
+This is because minimizing external inputs (fertilizers, pesticides, water, energy) decreases many of the negative environmental impacts of industrial agriculture, such as nutrient run-off, toxicity in crops, soils and water run-off, and production of greenhouse gases.
 Minimizing inputs is a central principle of sustainable agriculture practices with each annual planting and growing plan.

 One of the most important components of soil management is erosion control and prevention.
-Methods commonly used to prevent erosion include: reduced tillage agriculture, cover cropping, contour planting, terracing, and riparian buffers.
+Methods commonly used to prevent erosion include reduced tillage agriculture, cover cropping, contour planting on hillsides, terracing, and riparian buffers.

-Check out this video about using reduced-tillage systems for organic vegetation production.
+Check out this video about using reduced-tillage systems for organic production.

-Tillage is the agricultural preparation of soil by various mechanical or non-mechanical methods, such as digging, stirring, and overturning.
-Most historical and modern tilling methods use a plow to turn a field’s soil over before planting.
-This can help control weeds, aerate soil, and break up compacted soil to allow for better water penetration and absorption.
-In colder climates, plowing the soil kills many pest insects that normally overwinter in plant residues.
-However, plowing also exposes the soil to the erosive forces of wind and water, and has led to a massive loss of fertile soils around the world.
+Tillage is the agricultural preparation of soil by various mechanical or non-mechanical methods, such as shallow stirring or deep plowing and raking of fragmented soil particles.
+Most tilling methods use a plow to turn a field’s soil over before planting.
+This can help control weeds, aerate soil, and break up compacted soil, allowing for better water penetration and absorption.
+In colder climates, plowing the soil helps manage pest insects that normally overwinter in plant residues.
+However, plowing also exposes the soil to the erosive forces of wind and water.
+As we have noted above, this has led to a massive loss of fertile soils around the world.

 An alternative to plowing is called reduced-till agriculture.
-This method of planting leaves the soil structure intact, decreasing compaction and allowing a crop’s roots to persist in the soil after harvest.
-This both holds the soil in place and allows for greater accumulation of soil organic matter over time as the roots are decomposed.
+This farming method leaves the soil structure intact, decreases compaction and allows a crop’s roots to persist in the soil after harvest.
+It also holds soil in place and allows for greater accumulation organic matter over time as plant roots are decomposed.
 Reduced-tillage is achieved by cutting small slits in the soil’s surface to plant each crop, so that the majority of the soil is left undisturbed.
-Soil erosion is usually reduced substantially with reduced-tillage agriculture.
+Soil erosion is usually reduced substantially by reduced-tillage agriculture.

-A successful example of reduced-tillage techniques is one that has been employed in the Indian states of Haryana and Begusarai.
-In 2003, a comprehensive survey of farmers who ploughed their fields vs. those that minimized tillage showed that reduced-tillage methods helped rice and wheat farmers reduce the cost and labor of preparing fields for planting (Figure 25).
-Additionally, use of diesel fuel on these farms was reduced by 60 liters/hectare, and because pre-seeding irrigation was not needed, water usage was also decreased by 20%.
-The method also allowed for earlier planting, and thus a longer total growing season.
-As a result, wheat yield increased by 8%.
+A successful example of reduced-tillage techniques is one that has been employed in the Indian states of Haryana and Begusarai (Figure 25).
+In 2003, a comprehensive survey of farmers who ploughed their fields compared to those who minimized tillage showed that reduced-tillage methods helped rice and wheat farmers lower the cost and labor that went into preparing the fields for planting.
+Additionally, diesel fuel use was reduced by 60 liters/hectare.
+Because pre-seeding irrigation was unnecessary, water use decreased 20%.
+With the reduced-tillage method, planting could begin earlier.
+This allowed for a longer growing season that increased the average wheat yield by 8%.

 Cover Cropping and Contour Planting

 Planting cover crops on fields that are not actively growing food crops can help prevent soil exposure and improve soil health (Figure 26).
-Cover crops also help hold nutrients near the soil surface, and keep them from leaching out.
-When legumes are used as cover crops, they fix atmospheric nitrogen that can greatly enhance the soil’s fertility.
+Cover crops also help hold nutrients near the soil surface, preventing the nutrients from leaching to deeper soil substrates.
+When used as cover crops, legumes fix atmospheric nitrogen, greatly enhancing soil fertility.

-Planting trees with grasses and other densely-growing vegetation near water edges produces riparian buffers which help capture soil and nutrients in runoff before they enter the stream and and cause eutrophication (Figure 29).
-These features are also especially relevant to the preservation of biodiversity in agricultural landscapes, because riparian habitats often support many plant species and can act as corridors for animals and insects to move throughout the landscape.
+Planting trees with grasses and other densely growing vegetation near water edges produces riparian buffers which help regulate the quantity of soil and nutrients in runoff before they enter the stream and cause eutrophication (Figure 28).
+These features are also relevant to the preservation of biodiversity in agricultural landscapes because riparian habitats can support many plant species and act as biological corridors for animals and insects.